-My whole family loves taco night… whether it’s Slow Cooker Carnitas or Black Bean & Corn Salsa Tacos or Spinach and Chicken Enchiladas – all taco nights are winners in my book.
+My whole family loves taco night…whether it’s Slow Cooker Carnitas or Black Bean and Corn Salsa Tacos or Spinach and Chicken Enchiladas – all taco nights are winners in my book, and I love that we have so many yummy choices!

-I have to confess though, I personally LOVE fish tacos.
-It’s usually what I order if we go out to eat, simply because my family isn’t a huge fan of fish (with the exception of salmon and fish sticks on occasion).
+I personally LOVE fish tacos.
+It’s usually what I order if we go out to eat, simply because my family isn’t a huge fan of fish (except for Blackened Salmon and Fish Sticks on occasion).

-But who said we had to be traditional with white fish tacos… Why not take our favorite salmon and make spicy salmon tacos with slaw?!
+But who said we had to make traditional white fish tacos?
+Why not combine our favorite salmon recipe with taco night and make spicy salmon tacos with slaw?!
+That’s a taco night everybody’s excited about.

 So that’s exactly what we’re doing.
-These super easy spicy salmon tacos with slaw is how I’m taking our desire for healthy food (hello omega 3’s!) and our love for tacos and turning it into something delicious.
-Beyond that, these easy spicy salmon tacos are…
+This super easy salmon tacos with slaw recipe is how I’m taking our desire for healthy food (hello omega 3s!) and our love for tacos and turning it into something delicious.
+Beyond that, these spicy salmon tacos are…

-- Ridiculously easy – no cooking skills required.
+- Ridiculously easy – no expert cooking skills required.

 - Ready in 10 minutes – perfect for a busy weeknight!